..... or .....

 - We view our Vet as a vital / first call / front line / life saving surgeon.

-- For any medium or long term problems, we would start to investigate more natural methods of treatment - both homoepathy and / or acupuncture.
+- For any medium or long term problems, we might start to investigate more natural methods of treatment - both homoepathy and / or acupuncture.

 - Over the years, we’ve seen quite spectacular results in the treatment of pulled muscles and sprains from the use of acupuncture.